YunfeiG/skill-prediction/README.md

 # Yunfei's fork of skill prediction

-This version of SP will handle racial differences instead of elin only.
+Currently suspending unless I find serious issues.
+I will go back to work when awakening patch arrives.

 ## Disclaimer

 I strongly discourage to use skill prediction for pvp purpose.
 SP has so many bugs in pvp that I am tired and struggling to diagnose and fix them.
 For example, you can't get out of bullrush or retaliate knockups.
 Pvp community is also hostile to skill prediction, you are likely to get reported by having weird behaviors.
-I do not take responsibility for people exploit from SP bugs and any sanctions put on your accounts by TERA publishers.
+I do not take responsibility for people exploiting from SP bugs and any consequences like sanctions put on accounts by TERA publishers.
 If you insist in pvping with high ping, use the scripts made by someone else who is confident in this.

 ## Update/fix logs

+Feb 20, 2018: Hailstorm noctenium effect.

-Feb 16, Celebrate the new year of the dog.
+Feb 16 2018: Celebrate the new year of the dog.
 Petrification fix(KDNM 2nd boss cone attack).

 Feb 4, 2018: Rain of Arrows, Regeneration Circle, Resurrection: Attack speed bonus from Rare and Superior and other kinds of noctenium support.